trailofbits/necessist/README.md

         --verbose                  Show test outcomes besides `passed`
 ```

 By default, Necessist outputs to both the console and to an sqlite database.
-For the latter, a tool like [sqlitebrowser](https://sqlitebrowser.org/) can then be used to filter/sort the results.
+For the latter, a tool like [sqlitebrowser](https://sqlitebrowser.org/) can be used to filter/sort the results.

 ## Output